propcom/ckeditor/README.txt

       (in selected CKEditor profile scroll down to "File browser settings" section).
       In the "File browser settings" section you may also change destination folders for files uploaded with CKFinder.

+   6. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
+If you not do this, CKFinder may show an information that the connector is disabled.

 Modules: Link to content (EXPERIMENTAL)
 ---------------------------------------
 Link to content module can be integrated with CKEditor.